Community Action Training School (CATS) 2025

 *A watershed is a regional landscape of waterways where snowmelt, precipitation, streams, and rivers make their journey to the Puget Sound

-Classes will run from May to September, with three intermittent, hands-on, field trips, and a final citizen scientist (you!) led project in your community.
+Classes will run from May to June, with four intermittent, hands-on, field trips, and a final citizen scientist (you!) led project in your community.

 Field trips: Saturdays on the following dates: